microsoft/jacdac-python/README.md

 ### RPi Setup

-You'll need a Jacdac hat for RPi and you will need to build bridge executable, see https://github.com/microsoft/jacdac-stm32x0/tree/main/spibridge
+You'll need a JacHAT for RPi and you will need to build bridge executable, see https://github.com/microsoft/jacdac-stm32x0/tree/main/spibridge

 ### Codespaces